CollinChidiac/FlexMiniRx/README.md

 # FlexMiniRx
-A script to serve Unifi FlexMini Recovery firwmare.
+A script to serve Unifi FlexMini Recovery firwmare

 I know that others may find the instructions from Unifi daunting or convoluted so I made this to help simplify the process.